Cristina-Tobias/developmental_meta/README.md

 ### Statistical analysis

-We are performing a multilevel analysis
+We are performing a multilevel analysis.
+When the data is extracted, we will separate WM from STM tasks.

 ``` r
 overall_3_level <- rma.mv(yi, vi, random = list(~ 1 | effectsize_id, ~1 | study_id),